royzwambag/goread/README.md

 # goread
-A simple goodreads api consumer written in go
+A simple goodreads api consumer written in go.
+Note: This does not contain all api calls (yet).
+The goodreads api has a mixture of both XML and JSON responses.

 # Installation